Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

               Calculate the pairwise orbital resolved spin-spin correlation function, for instance between two magnetically coupled centers, after localisation and site-ordering of the corresponding orbitals.
 Please consult the manual for further guidance.
 The keyword uses a modified syntax already known from CIROots.
-At least two inputs are required, the first specifies the length of the orbital vectors, whereas the second determines whether the vectors are of the same (1) or different (any other number) length.
-In case the latter is not equal to one, both orbital vectors can be specified in the following two lines.
+At least one input is required, specifying the length of the orbital vectors, whereas an optional second input determines whether the vectors are the same (1) or different (any other number or no argument).
+In the latter case, both orbital vectors can be specified in the following two lines.
               </HELP>
               </KEYWORD>